-Once the servos and control surfaces have been connected and the control throws have been set using the end points, get the model airborne.
+Once the servos and control surfaces have been connected and the control throws have been set using the end points and dual rates, get the model airborne.
 Adjust the trims as necessary to get the model to fly straight-and-level.
 If much trim is required on any one control it is a good idea to readjust the pushrods so the trims can be returned to neutral (zero).
+Adjusting the trims with the trim levers changes the servo's position in increments of "4."
+If finer adjustments are required, land the model, then enter the program as described below to adjust the trims in increments of "1."